 All Duke Health personnel should have a DHE Active Directory username and password for access to network resources, such as the Windows login, Patient Information Network, VPN, etc. No one but you will know your password which allows you to securely access information about your DD/ILL requests.

 The first time you login you will be asked to provide personal information, such as name, address, email, and preferences.
 This information will be preserved so that you do not have to submit it with each new order.
 If your information or preferences change, you can login to make all the necessary adjustments.

 Requests for journal articles, books, audiovisuals and other materials may only be submitted electronically through our Document Delivery/Interlibrary Loan System.
 Phone requests are limited to emergency patient care situations ONLY.
-Once you have connected to the system with your DHE AD username and password, you may choose the request type from the Main Menu.
+Once you have connected to the system with your Duke NetID and password, you may choose the request type from the Main Menu.

 Instructions for completing request forms:

 You can track the status of your requests through the Web at any time and from any location.

 How do I get my articles when they arrive?

 If your computer tells you the requested file type is unknown and asks if you want to save the file to disk, then you need to install and configure Adobe Acrobat Reader software to view, download, and print articles.
 Adobe Acrobat Reader is available without charge from Adobe Systems, Inc.

 Emergency patient care situations are treated with the highest priority and we will attempt to provide service within 2 hours for these urgent requests.
 Please submit your request (with a message in the notes field on the form) and then call 919.660.1138 to alert us.

 |Duke Faculty, Staff, and Students||Articles and book chapters||Yes||Free|